nengo/nengo-loihi/docs/installation.rst

       Follow the prompts to set up Miniconda as desired.

 2. Create a new ``conda`` environment.

-   Note, you *must* use Python 3.5.2 when working with NxSDK.
+   .. warning:: You *must* use Python 3.5.2 when working with NxSDK.
+                Python 3.5.2 is not available in the default ``conda`` channels, so you must pass
+                ``--channel conda-forge`` to the command below.

    .. code-block:: bash

-      conda create --name loihi python=3.5.2
+      conda create --channel conda-forge --name loihi python=3.5.2

 3. Activate your new environment.